StefanTobler/LCD-Countdown/README.md

 ## How to use

-At the moment the `countdown.py` script is the one that actually runs the countdown.
-If you want to change the time to be counuted down to the `orlando` variable is the one you are going to want to change.
-Replace the integer after orlando with the epoch time of your desired date.
+To use this script set the epoch time you want to countdown to as the variable 'epoch'.
 You can generate the epoch time at [Epoch Converter](https://www.epochconverter.com/).

+Next, set the text you want to display as a string at variable 'text'.

+**Note**: 'text' must be shorter than 16 characters

 ## PIN OUT FOR LCD
 | LCD | GPIO |